The Ultimate Guide to Hiring an Author Assistant - Part 1 of 3

 If you need more hours to write, if the non-writing work is getting too much, you need your A-Team: an Author Assistant.

 Perhaps you can’t afford to hire somebody full-time.
 You don’t have to.
 Maybe you only need assistance with some specific tasks, like email management.
-Or you just need support at certain times, like the lead-up to a book release.
+Or you just need support at certain times, like the lead-up to a book release or book tour.

 Whatever your needs, help is available.